hunterdyar/IMMGuidebook/content/digital-media-fundamentals/fundamentals/plaintext-data-formats.md

 Generally, we are creating data structures, and using them for _whatever_.
 We coudln't open up the direct data that a JPEG file gives us, it looks like gibberish, a computer parses that gibberish into an image.

-Imagine the pain of trying to edit a Powerpoint file on a computer that does not have Powerpoint installed.
+Imagine the pain of trying to edit a PowerPoint file on a computer that does not have PowerPoint installed.
 Developers hate that pain, and love to create a clean separation between software tools and data.

 We can create a file in JSON by writing it by hand, and use it in a unity project.
 We could transfer the same program to a different computer, in a different operating system, and use it on a different project without having unity installed.